python-42/keytar/README.md

 Software which allows a Guitar Hero live controller to be used as a keyboard.

 ## Usage
 Download the zip from the releases page.
 This contains the JAR, as a well as three configuration files.
-Running the JAR with no arguments will use the built-in GUI and default keysets.
+Running the JAR will use the built-in GUI and default keysets.
 This configuration works well and is suggested for first time users.

 ## Configuration
 Keytar contains several configuration options across several files.